metabrainz/listenbrainz-server/docs/developers/architecture.rst

 14) listenbrainz spark cluster: spark cluster to generate statistics and recommendations for LB.

-Service not exclusive to ListenBrainz
+Services not exclusive to ListenBrainz
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-15) postgres-floyd: primary DB instance shared by MeB services, main LB db resides here.
-MessyBrainz DB also lies here.
+15) postgres-floyd: primary database instance shared by multiple MetaBrainz projects.
+The main ListenBrainz DB resides here as well as the MessyBrainz DB.

-16) rabbitmq-clash: rabbitmq instance shared by MeB services. listenbrainz queues are under /listenbrainz vhost.
+16) rabbitmq-clash: rabbitmq instance shared by MetaBrainz services. listenbrainz queues are under /listenbrainz vhost.

 Listen Flow
 ===========